 How many people in Texas have received an EIP so far?

-Will the economic impact payments affect my eligibility for federal income-targeted programs?
+Will the EIP affect my eligibility for federal income-targeted programs?

-No, these payments are considered a tax refund and are not counted towards eligibility for federal programs.
+No, the EIP is considered a tax refund/advance and is not counted towards eligibility for federal programs.

 Are EIPs subject to garnishment or offset for delinquent federal taxes?